 Assessments are conducted bi-annually utilizing the HighScope COR developmental categories.
 Our child led curriculum allows for children to engage in learning that is of interest to them.
 Our staff creates experiences based on children’s development level through play and small group activities.We believe that the outdoors is an extension of the classroom.
 Our outdoor space and equipment are designed for active play and exploration where children of all ages will have the opportunity to explore our space.

 Little Lambs believes in providing additional enrichments to our program.
 We provide a music class to all of our children ages one through five years old.
-In addition, we offer fee based sports, as well as dance/gymnastics enrichments program for our older classrooms (ages two through five years old).
+In addition, we offer fee based sports to our Preschool and PreK classrooms (ages three through five years old).